CyberGrandChallenge/Event-FAQ/event_faq.md

 U2FsdGVkX1/21aa4u0ZhcTCAyGr8oX7aCimSvKfGG3HFvjy5sCWi7Dh0dY9mb2nizlldmCCeB7g2RbUv3R0PkvFVp+EeTeWj8MpTiBCP0cVS3/uXy2rWIZtkFpOYBXIqYdybwpawzlRshJ8BeA2/WCWBeupEhCWFjJT7XigmLyEZqIujQ/rsWJTLOTfWFWC0
 ```

-Q3: An empty write in a PoV XML passes poll-validate but causes an exception in cb-replay.
+Q3: An empty write in a PoV XML passes poll-validate but causes an exception in cb-replay; will this be fixed?

 A3: A fix will be released in a future version of DECREE.
 During CQE, competitors are encouraged to refer to [FAQ](https://cgc.darpa.mil/documents.aspx) entry A111 with respect to debugging their CRS during the event.
-Prior to CQE, competitors are encouraged to insure their CRS does not generate a PoV with an empty write statement similar to the below:
+Prior to CQE, competitors are encouraged to ensure their CRS does not generate a PoV with an empty write statement similar to the below:

 ```
 <write><data></data></write>
 ```

-Q2: What is the official Twitter feed for the CGC Qualification Event
+Q2: What is the official Twitter feed for the CGC Qualification Event?

 A2: https://twitter.com/DARPA_CGC_CQE